venelin/PCMFit/README.md

 Citing PCMFit
 =============

-To give credit to the PCMFit package in a publication, please cite one of the following:
+To acknowledge the PCMFit package in a publication or other presentation, please cite one of the following:

 -   Mitov, V. (2018).
 Phylogenetic Comparative Methods in the Era of Big Data, Doctoral Thesis No. [25428](https://doi.org/10.3929/ethz-b-000315296) ETH Zurich.